googlearchive/blog/_posts/2014-10-16-platform-becomes-webcomponents.markdown

 We’ll make sure to highlight this again when the actual release happens - we wanted to give everyone a heads-up that it was coming down the line.

 As usual, please feel free to Tweet us [@polymer](https://twitter.com/polymer) to let us know your thoughts or about any project you’ve been working on using Polymer, join the [polymer-dev mailing list](https://groups.google.com/forum/#!forum/polymer-dev), and contribute to the [Github](https://github.com/polymer) with pull requests and issues.
-Feel free to check out the new [webcomponents.js dev repo](https://github.com/polymer/webcomponentsjs-dev) and the main [polymer library dev repo](https://github.com/polymer/polymer-dev).
+Feel free to check out the new [webcomponents.js repo](https://github.com/webcomponents/webcomponentsjs) and the main [polymer library repo](https://github.com/polymer/polymer).